waterfallmouse/react-router-cms-cloudflare/docs/architecture/application-layer.md

   getGetPublishedContentListUseCase(): GetPublishedContentListUseCase {
     return new GetPublishedContentListUseCase(
-      this.getContentQueryService(),      // Query Service使用
+      this.getContentQueryService(),      // Use Query Service
-      this.getContentTypeQueryService()   // Query Service使用
+      this.getContentTypeQueryService()   // Use Query Service
     );
   }

   getGetContentDetailUseCase(): GetContentDetailUseCase {
     return new GetContentDetailUseCase(
-      this.getContentRepository(),        // 個別取得はCommand側Repository
-      this.getContentTypeRepository()     // Command側Repository
+      this.getContentRepository(),        // Individual retrieval uses Command-side Repository this.getContentTypeRepository()     // Command-side Repository
     );
   }